 2) Re-style the curls to make them tighter.

-No matter what the first step was to straighten the whole thing.
-Now, when I buy a wig off of Amazon, Light in the Box,or Rowene I am never sure of the quality of the fibers.
-Sure some come with a " how to care” tag but I don't trust them (I would trust care tags form Arda or Wig is Fashion)
+The first step, however, was to straighten it, because wigs are easier to color when they are straight.
+When I buy cheaper wigs I am never sure of the quality of the fibers.
+Some do come with a " how to care” tag, but I don't trust them.
+(Arda or Wig is Fashion care tags are more reliable.)

 FINAL THOUGHTS AND AWARDS